-- 1. Go to REVS, select the "Experiential Learning" module, select "+New Experience" then enter "Externship" for experiential learning type, then complete application as directed; - The Externship Director will review for approval. - Placements/Field Supervisors who have not participated in the Program must first be approved.
-See Supervisor Eligibility and Supervisor Application.
-The new placement must return the Field Placement Questionniare to the Externship Director who, upon receipt. will call the field supervisor to discuss and approve as appropriate. - 2.
+- 1. Go to REVS, select the "Experiential Learning" module, select "+New Experience" then enter "Externship" for experiential learning type, then complete application as directed for approval by the Externship Director; - 2.
+Register for the class via the Student Services course registration form - 3.
+Students are waitlisted until both the student and placement are approved - Placements/Field Supervisors who have not participated in the Program must first be approved.
+See Supervisor Eligibility and Supervisor Application - Unpaid externships will receive priority over paid externships.
+Students requesting unpaid externships will be accepted on a first-come, first-serve basis and total enrollment is subject to number of spots available in a given semester.
+See externship website for further information. - 4.
 Once student & placement are approved, you'll receive an email confirming approval and instructions for finalizing your placement.
-This will include return of the Memorandum of Understanding signed by student and the field supervisor to the Externship Director. - 3.
-The Externship Director will register students upon return of the MOU; students cannot self-enroll.
+This will include return of the Memorandum of Understanding signed by student and the field supervisor to the Externship Director.
+Students will remain waitlisted until the MOU is returned.

 Applications submitted late are accepted only on a case by case basis.